rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  but are completely incompetent.
 They don't
  understand that one cannot actually control money.
- *no one can control money*, because money relies on the ever-changing perspectives of value of every person on earth.
+ *No one can control money*, because money relies on the ever-changing perspectives of value of every person on earth.